Multilayer ion trap with three-dimensional microwave circuitry for scalable quantum logic applications: Summary and conclusion

-Based on the measured values of the gradient and the HF radial mode, we calculate the minimum time for an entangling gate operation based on the M{\o}lmer-S{\o}rensen interaction~\cite{sorensen_quantum_1999,molmer_multiparticle_1999} to be $\tau_g\approx \SI{120}{\micro s}$.
-Future work will focus on the realization of entangling gates in this optimized structure, thus realizing an integrated surface-electrode two-qubit gate library element for a scalable trap architecture~\cite{amini_toward_2010}.
+Assuming the residual field of $\lesssim\SI{34}{\micro T}$ to be perfectly $\pi$-polarized we expect at the quadrupole minimum an on-resonance Carrier pi-time longer than $\SI{1.5}{\micro s}$ for the qubit transition.
+Based on the measured values of the gradient and the HF radial mode~\ref{sec:trap}, we calculate the minimum time for an entangling gate operation based on the M{\o}lmer-S{\o}rensen interaction~\cite{sorensen_quantum_1999,molmer_multiparticle_1999} to be $\approx \SI{120}{\micro s}$.
+Future work will focus on achieving control over the motion at the single-quantum level, measure heating rates and employ such devices for the implementation of entangling gates and effective spin-spin interactions.

 \begin{acknowledgement} We acknowledge support by the PTB cleanroom facility team and funding from PTB, QUEST, LUH, NTH (project number 2.2.11) and DFG through CRC 1227 DQ-\textit{mat}, project A01. \end{acknowledgement}